GIRLS SECTION BASKETBALL: Dragons lose in opening round to Morris

 The Litchfield girls basketball team's season came to an end Saturday night with a 63-61 loss to the No. 3-seed Morris Area.

-Litch lost the opening game of the season to Morris by 26 points, so there has been a lot of progress from the team throughout the season, but ultimately came up short.
+Litch lost the opening game of the season to Morris by 26 points, so despite the loss in sections, the team showed a lot of progress.

-Lily Osterberg led the team in scoring with 17 points.
-Osterberg has had a great last month of the season and one to build off of heading into next season.
-Sydney McCann stuffed the stat sheet once again with 15 points, six rebounds and seven assists.

-Katelyn Cruze was one rebound shy of a double-double with 13 and nine.
-Neriah Lara rounded out the double figure scorers with 10 points.
+In Saturday's game, the Dragons led for a good portion of the first half before Morris came back to take the lead.
+Down the stretch, Litchfield had a couple of chances with the game tied to take the lead, but the shots didn't fall.

+“The team showed great resilience against Morris,” head coach Ian Anderson said.
+“There were multiple times in the second half that we got down double digits and we very easily could have just given up.”

-It's a tough way to end the season, but the girls played a lot better as the season went on and a lot of positives can be taken away from this season to build on for the next.
+It's a tough way to end the season, but the team played a lot better as the season went on and a lot of positives can be taken away from this season to build on for the next, Anderson said.

+“The improvement has been huge,” Anderson said.
+“We definitely have the ability to be successful in the playoffs.
+Many of our returning players had big time roles on the team last year that made it to the third round.
+We should have a very strong and experienced senior class next year, along with some talented younger players.
+I believe we should have high expectations for ourselves next year.”

+The biggest progress this season has been the offense, where more balance in the scoring column developed.
+Earlier in the season, it was Sydney McCann trying to make plays and Neriah Lara being steady on that end.
+As the season went on, others such as Lily Osterberg, Greta Hansen, Katelyn Cruze and Izzy Pennertz began getting more comfortable on that end.

 Section 3AA Girls Basketball Tournament (Feb.
 22)